ameen-a/rag-llm/README.md

 5. **Evaluation**: The system evaluates answers for factual accuracy and hallucination potential using the RAGAS framework.

 ## Evaluation Strategy
 The system is evaluated using the RAGAS framework which captures the several important metrics, including _factuality_, _answer relevancy_, and _context precision_.
-The `run_evals.py` script runs the evals on test questions found in `data/evals/eval_dataset.json` and does a simple analysis [_see image below_].
+The `run_evals.py` script runs the evals on three test questions (with ground truth answers) found in `data/evals/eval_dataset.json` and performs a simple analysis [_see image below_].

 ![image](data/eval_results/rag_evaluation_results.png)

  This dataset also contains the ground truth answers for each question, which are used to calculate certain RAGAS metrics like _faithfulness_ and _answer relevancy_.
 A particularly important metric is **_context precision_**.
 It measures the proportion of the retrieved context that is relevant to the question, and is a good measure of how much the retrieved context is actually useful for answering the question.
 A full list of metrics and their calculation methods are available in the [RAGAS documentation](https://docs.ragas.io/en/latest/references/metrics/).

 An evaluation pipeline is essential to any LLM project, particularly if the LLM is user-facing.
-It requires some work to create ground truth answers, but the benefits are that any arbitrary model, prompt, RAG approach, or technique (like fine-tuning) can be systematically evaluated.
-It’s also essential to have tracing functionality: knowing how users interact with the LLM is necessary to meaningfully improve it over time and catch failure cases.
+It requires some work to create ground truth answers, but the benefits are that any arbitrary model, prompt template, hyperparameter, RAG approach, or technique (like fine-tuning) can be systematically evaluated.
+It's also essential to have tracing functionality: knowing how users interact with the LLM is necessary to meaningfully improve it over time and catch failure cases.
 An experiment tracking tool like [Weights & Biases](https://wandb.ai/site) provides all of these features, as well as other useful tools like unit testing outputs, model versioning, and hyperparameter tuning.

 ## Future Improvements